lcnbr/PhysVault/PhysNotes/String/Lorentz transformation.md

 $$
 \ip{\alpha \sigma}{\rho}=\eta_{\mu \nu}\pdv{x'^\mu}{x^\rho}\pdv{x'^\nu}{x^\sigma}{x^\alpha}=0
 $$
-We can get rid of the metric by multiplying with the inverse metric from the left and of the [[Jacobian]] of the transformation by multiplying its inverse $\frac{\partial x}{\partial x^{\prime}}$ from the right.
-The inverse exists, because physically the [[Lorentz group|Lorentz transformation]] must have an inverse.
+We can get rid of the metric by multiplying with the inverse metric from the left and of the [[../math/Jacobian]] of the transformation by multiplying its inverse $\frac{\partial x}{\partial x^{\prime}}$ from the right.
+The inverse exists, because physically the [[../math/Lorentz group|Lorentz transformation]] must have an inverse.
 Thus, the second order derivative of the transformation must vanish
 $$
 \boxed{\frac{\partial^{2} x^{\prime \mu}}{\partial x^{\rho} \partial x^{\sigma}}=0}
 $$